-People have been reacting to the news that Coronation Street is to crossover with the other soaps to draw attention to the climate crisis.
+People have welcomed the news that Coronation Street is to crossover with the other soaps to draw attention to the climate crisis.

 It was announced last week that the world’s longest running soap, which is filmed and based in Salford, will be participating in a crossover with Britain’s other soaps and continuing dramas to highlight environmental issues.